 Coconut Whipped Cream

 - 1 14-ounce can full-fat coconut cream (chilled in refrigerator)

 - 2 inches vanilla bean (pods scraped out)

-Once cool, scoop up squash and discard skin, then mash using potato masher.
-(You can do this 1-2 days before making pie and store in fridge.)
+Remove the squash from the oven and allow it to fully cool.
+Once it’s cooled, scoop out the squash and discard the skin, then mash it using a potato masher.
+(Note: You can do this 1-2 days before making the pie and just store it in the fridge.)

-Place acorn squash puree, maple syrup, coconut sugar, salt, cloves, cinnamon, ginger powder, nutmeg, vanilla extract, tofu, and arrowroot powder in blender and blend until smooth.
+Place the acorn squash puree, maple syrup, coconut sugar, salt, cloves, cinnamon, ginger powder, nutmeg, vanilla extract, tofu, and arrowroot powder in a blender and blend until smooth.

-Remove from oven to let cool for at least 30 minutes.
+Fill a pre-baked crust with batter and bake for 50 minutes.
+Then remove it from the oven to let it cool for at least 30 minutes.